geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 So it's just equivalence things at every node.

 ##### **Chenyu** [[00:05:18](https://www.youtube.com/watch?v=cLnu8McQRlw&t=318)]
-Then at the end, you can run...
+Then at the end, you can run..

 ##### **Nimlgen** [[00:05:20](https://www.youtube.com/watch?v=cLnu8McQRlw&t=320)]
 I haven't looked too much into that,